PC & Mobile technology

 You can still believe your eyes that what you see is actually real.
 Every day, new photos created by artificial intelligence appear on the Internet.
 Photo generators like Midjourney, DALL-E 3, Bing Image Creator (also using the DALL-E model) are getting so good that sometimes it's really impossible to tell if it's a real photo or an AI.
 And they do it in just a few seconds, while a real photographer or artist has to invest much more time to capture a similar photo.
 It has to consider light, perspective, choosing the right sensor, location, clock and more.
 In Midjourney, we simply enter a few commands and in less than a minute the program suggests several different photos.

-Recently, a test was done in the USA in which 1,000 adults were tested to see if they were able to identify what was real and what was created by artificial intelligence.
+They recently did in the US test, which tested 1,000 adults on whether they were able to distinguish between what was real and what was created by artificial intelligence.
 In half the cases, they were wrong.
 That's the power of the Sora language model, the latest brainchild of OpenAI, which started this AI craze with chatbot ChatGPT.

 But there are certain signs that reveal that it is artificial intelligence.
 Signs that we need to learn to recognize, although it is very likely that these tips will be out of date in a few months.